- Anthem BlueCross and BlueShield

 - Cafeteria Plan 125 SMM 01.01.14

 The college currently offers two options for health insurance coverage.
 All options are provided by Anthem BlueCross and BlueShield of Virginia.
 Each option offers a slightly different range of benefits with a corresponding range of monthly employee cost share premiums.
 Employee premiums are paid by payroll deduction on a pre-tax basis.
 A dental plan, a Prescription Drug Plan, a vision plan, and an Employee Assistance Program are offered with each of the three options.
 All full-time administrative and faculty personnel may enroll at the start of the month following commencement of employment.
 Full-time support staff and hourly personnel are eligible to receive this coverage at the start of the month following commencement of six months of full-time employment.
-Open enrollment for health insurance is held annually, usually in October for a January 1st effective date.
+Open enrollment for this program is held annually, usually during the first two weeks of November for a January 1st effective date.

 Anthem Evidence of Coverage Books